thomazyazima/thomazyazima.github.io/week-1/3-git-started/readme.md

 Commit your files and push any changes you've made to your remote repository using the command line!

 ## Release 5: Write a git workflow
 Give yourself a little cheatsheet (in order) of commands you'll need to:
 - Push files to a remote repository
-- Fetch changes
+- Fetch changes (from DBC's master repo to your forked, local repo)
 - Commit locally

 ## Release 6: Git errors
 If you encountered any errors or things that were confusing in the terminal, copy the error and do some research on it.
 See if you can fix it.
 If not, ask for help understanding it on the community.
 Once it's fixed, see if you can explain what the issue was.

 ## Release 7: [Reflect](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/reflection-guidelines.md)
 In the reflection section of your 'my_solution.md` file, reflect on your learning using the [reflection guidelines](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/reflection-guidelines.md). ***NOTE: Reflections are mandatory!***

+Use your newly-developed git muscles to commit and push your changes to your repository on GitHub.
+Make sure you can see it online!

 ## Release 8: Review
 [Review others' solutions](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/review.md) by leaving an issue.
 Compare their definitions and workflow to yours.
 Did you have trouble understanding Git or Github?
 Did they have trouble?
 Provide actionable, specific, and kind feedback.
 (You are expected to leave at least two comments for this challenge).